AntoineOrsoni/pyats-devnet-se-hour/4_aetest/README.md

 The testbed and devices objects returned by the loader are the sames as with the pyATS.
 However, additional methods are added by Genie.

-To send information inline, in the ouput of your script, use the `logger.info()` method.
+To send information inline, in the output of your script, use the `logger.info()` method.
 For instance, in order to print the below output, you can use `logger.info('Cat8000V connected')`

 ```
 2020-10-21T11:05:40: %SCRIPT-INFO: Cat8000V connected